 The number one adventure spot in New Zealand, potentially the world, Queenstown has to be on everyone’s list when visiting the South Island of New Zealand.
 Alongside all the adrenaline-fuelled activities, actually lies a peaceful, beautiful town on the edge of Lake Wakatipu that is just waiting to be explored.
-So you’ve got a few days to see the town, and luckily we’ve planned out the perfect way to fill these, with our Queenstown itinerary!
+So you’ve got a few days to see the town, and luckily we’ve planned out the perfect way to fill these, with our 2 days in Queenstown itinerary!

 Why go to Queenstown?

 Now, just in case you need a little more persuasion as to why Queenstown has to be high up on your plans for a trip to New Zealand, here are a few reasons this is a must-stop place.

 - In a country known for its outdoor activities, Queenstown is the jewel in the crown.
 So whether you’re keen to check out the ski scene, or get wet and wild white water rafting or jet boating down the Shotover River there are activities for everyone.
 And let’s be honest you have to do a Bungy Jump in your life.
 And Queenstown, or more specifically Kawarau Bridge is home to the first ever commercial Bungy Jump, created by the founder of the sport.

 - The scenery in and around Queenstown is some of the most stunning in the world.
 Whitecapped mountains, thick green forests and the glistening lake make this an amazing place to explore, and particular hike if you’re that way inclined.